speratus/django-inertia-template-react/readme.md

 ## Install dependencies

-1. Install python dependencies.
-You can do this either with `pip install -r requirements.txt` or `pipenv install`. **NOTE: If you install without pipenv and have deleted the `.venv` folder, make sure you have activated a virtual environment, otherwise you will install the dependencies global.**
+1. **Install python dependencies:** You can do this either with `pip install -r requirements.txt` or `pipenv install`. **NOTE: If you install without pipenv and have deleted the `.venv` folder, make sure you have activated a virtual environment, otherwise you will install the dependencies globally.**
-2. Install JavaScript depdencies: `cd frontend` then `npm i` or `npm ci` if you want the exact versions specified in `package-lock.json`.
+2. **Install JavaScript depdencies:** `cd frontend` then `npm i` or `npm ci` if you want the exact versions specified in `package-lock.json`.
 3. **Run Migrations:** With your virtual environment activated, run `python manage.py migrate`.

 ## Running the development server